EasyRouterEasyRouter

 Log in to EasyRouter console

-Create Token dialog
+Create API Key dialog

-1.3 Copy Your Base URL and API Key
+1.3 Copy Your API Key

-• API Key: starts with sk- — shown only once, copy and store it immediately
+• API Key: starts with sk-

 Important